hamadnoonari/business-card/README.md

 - Responsive and lightweight

-- Built using pure HTML and CSS
+- Built using pure HTML5 and CSS3

 ## 🧩 What This Project Shows

 - Proper HTML structure and semantic elements

-- Clean CSS styling and alignment
+- Clean CSS3 styling and alignment

-- Organized layout using core CSS concepts
+- Organized layout using core CSS3 concepts

 - Simple UI design without frameworks